OpenMx/OpenMx/docs/source/Regression_Path.rst

 Regression, Path Specification
 ===============================

 This example will show how regression can be carried out from a path-centric structural modeling perspective.
 This example is in three parts; a simple regression, a multiple regression, and multivariate regression.
-There are two versions of each example are available; one with raw data, and one where the data is supplied as a covariance matrix and vector of means.
+There are two versions of each example available; one where the data is supplied as a covariance matrix and vector of means, and one with raw data.
 These examples are available in the following files:

 * http://openmx.psyc.virginia.edu/repoview/1/trunk/demo/SimpleRegression_PathCov.R
 * http://openmx.psyc.virginia.edu/repoview/1/trunk/demo/SimpleRegression_PathRaw.R